-Man who smuggled overweight cat into plane cabin stripped of frequent flyer status
+Man who smuggled overweight cat into plane cabin stripped of frequent flier status

 Aeroflot is one of the world's oldest airlines, founded in 1923, and is owned by the Russian state.

-CNN's Nathan Hodge and Marnie Hunter contributed to this report.
+CNN's Nathan Hodge contributed to this report.